Dean Wickliffe: Criminal history

 Wickliffe was released in 1995, but was later found guilty of murdering Bay of Plenty man, Richard Bluett.
 The conviction was quashed in 1998 and he was acquitted at a retrial.

 In April 2010, Wickliffe was sentenced to two years and nine months imprisonment for drug and firearms offences committed in March 2008.
 In December 2011, six months after his release from that prison term, he was arrested for manufacture and possession of methamphetamine for supply and was sentenced to seven years imprisonment in March 2012.

 In 2016, Wickliffe was denied parole, the Parole Board finding that he posed "an undue risk to the community."
 The board granted parole on 17 May 2017 and he was released, subject to nine conditions for 5 years.

+He wrote an autobiography called A Life Behind Bars in 2017.

+Wickliffe was recalled to prison in 2018 for drink driving and driving while disqualified, which breached his earlier parole conditions.
+He was paroled in 2020, with special conditions including that he must reside at an approved address for five years.

+He was taken back into custody on 5 March 2025 for breaching the conditions of his parole by not living at his approved address, which had been sold.
+The following day, he objected to being "double-bunked" and received facial injuries during a confrontation with staff.
+He began a hunger strike on 10 March.
+He reappeared before the parole board on 26 March and was released from prison immediately.